soderlind/vmfa-ai-organizer-/docs/AI-PROVIDERS.md

 You must select and configure an AI provider in **Media → AI Organizer → AI Provider**.

-### "API key not configured" or similar
+### "API key not configured" or authentication errors

-1. Check that your API key is entered correctly
+1. Verify your API key is entered correctly
-2. For Azure, ensure you're using the correct endpoint format
+2. For Azure, ensure the endpoint URL format is correct
-3. Try the "Test Connection" if available
+3. Check that your API key has the necessary permissions

 ### Empty responses or parse errors

 1. Ensure you're using a **vision-capable** model
 2. Check that images are in a supported format (JPEG, PNG, GIF, WebP)
 3. Try a different model - some handle certain images better
+4. Check your provider's status page for outages

 ### Ollama connection refused

 1. Ensure Ollama is running: `ollama serve`
-2. Check the URL is correct (default: `http://localhost:11434`)
+2. Verify the URL is correct (default: `http://localhost:11434`)
 3. If WordPress is in Docker, use `http://host.docker.internal:11434`
+4. Check firewall settings if accessing remotely

 ### Rate limiting